osmandapp/web/main/docs/user/map/map-context-menu.md

 ## Overview

-Map Context menu provides information about selected object on the map.
-It can also be used to build a route to a selected location.

-In order to open Context menu you should tap the object on the Map.
-There are two types of map contet menu: selecting an object - by short tap, selecting any precise point on the map - by long-tap.
+The map context menu provides information about the selected object on the map.
+You can also use it to create a route to the selected location.
+To open the context menu, first, find the required location on the map, then select the object with a short tap or long tap when selecting any precise point on the map.

-### Select an object (short tap)
+### Select an Object (Short-tap)

 <Tabs groupId="operating-systems">